-In 2015 the competition was organized for the second time.
-In the last two years, we have received almost 2000 stories.
-We are really glad that the stories were not only sent via email, but also by post: handwritten pages and words typed by old typewriter.
+In 2017 the competition was organized for the fourth time.
+In the last four years, we have received more than 4000 stories.
+We are really glad that the stories were not only sent via email, but also by post: handwritten pages and words typed on old typewriters.
 This year was also characterized by exciting and stunning wordings, impressive contemporary illustrations and the beautiful, striking people and human destinies behind them.

-The members of this year’s jury were Nóra Winkler, Balázs Szőllőssy and Dániel Viktor Nagy.
-The jury had the difficult task of selecting the best 100, the best 12 and the best 3 submissions.
+The members of the jury are Zsófia Kemény, Gabi Both, Dániel Viktor Nagy, Zsófi and János Térey.
+The jury has the difficult task of selecting the best 100, the best 12 and the best 3 submissions.
 The best 100 stories are not only available online on the MindSpace website but also in printed, pocketbook version.
 The first three prize winners receive gratuity and from this year there is a special prize for the ones under 18 years old.

 The best 12 pieces got illustrated by Hungarian graphic designers and were exhibited at a public gallery which was opened to the visitors.
 Moreover during the award giving ceremony the audience could listen to three musical composition which were inspired by and also worded the same as 3 stories out of the best 12.

 The original idea of the contest was developed in Chile 15 years ago; it was called “Santiago in 100 Words”.
 In 2001, in Santiago, the Plagio, the Minera Escondida and the metro of Santiago worked in cooperation to launch this project, in which anyone could participate by submitting a story of maximum 100 words in connection to the city.
 In the following years, this initiative evolved to be the most important literary contest in the country.